Different types of CMSs explained

 Commercial versus Open Source CMSs

 - An Open Source CMS is a ‘free’ CMS product.
-You can download the software and use it without having to pay a licence fee.
+You can download the software and use it without having to pay a license fee.
 There is a community of developers that builds and maintains it.
 Obviously it being free is great, but be aware that it does require technical skills to deploy and maintain it (you’ll need IT professionals), and there is no guarantee that it will work for your unique circumstances.
 If it breaks, you’re depending on the community or your own IT staff to fix issues.

 This model has evolved so there are now some open source products that can be used through a service provider, who can offer you a managed version of such a CMS, and provide you with a Service Level Agreement.